Emtricitabine and Tenofovir Disoproxil Fumarate

 Lopinavir: May enhance the nephrotoxic effect of Tenofovir Disoproxil Fumarate.
 Lopinavir may increase the serum concentration of Tenofovir Disoproxil Fumarate.
 Monitor therapy

 Nonsteroidal Anti-Inflammatory Agents: May enhance the nephrotoxic effect of Tenofovir Products.
 Management: Seek alternatives to these combinations whenever possible.
-Avoid use of tenofovir with multiple NSAIDs or any NSAID given at a high dose.
+Avoid use of tenofovir with multiple NSAIDs or any NSAID given at a high dose due to a potential risk of acute renal failure.
+Diclofenac appears to confer the most risk.
 Consider therapy modification

 Orlistat: May decrease the serum concentration of Antiretroviral Agents.
 Monitor therapy